-I have covered PolarityTE (ticker symbol COOL) and its SkinTE product a number of times on this blog in the recent past.
+I have covered PolarityTE (original ticker symbol “COOL”) and its SkinTE product a number of times on this blog in the recent past.
 Make sure to read my original post about the company from last year.

 The SkinTE product is meant to regenerate skin and help burn victims and others with damaged skin.
 However, there is also a potential application for a hair growth product down the road.
 For more on the latter, read the second half of my post from earlier this year.

-PolarityTE has always maintained that its SkinTE product can regenerate damaged skin that also comes with new hair follicles.
-They even updated their site with this image of a balding head a few months ago.
+PolarityTE has always maintained that its SkinTE product can regenerate damaged skin that also comes with intact new hair follicles.
+They even updated their site with the below image of a balding head a few months ago.
 In addition to mentioning the potential future application of SkinTE to treat hair loss.

 PolarityTE Gets Positive Feedback from Test Patient